stolostron/multicluster-global-hub/demos/multiple_desktops/script.md

     Note that as a user of Hub of Hubs, you can observe the managed clusters of both `hub1` and `hub2`.

-1. Note that the managed clusters on `hoh` are not represented by Kubernetes Custom Resources (not stored in etcd), and cannot be queried by `kubectl`:
+1. Note that the managed clusters on the Hub-of-Hubs cluster are not represented by Kubernetes Custom Resources (not stored in etcd), and cannot be queried by `kubectl`:

     ```
     $ kubectl get managedcluster